 - Act as primary liaison between the organization and the University of Colorado Denver

-- Conduct site visits with intern or co-op student and site supervisor
+- Conduct site visits with intern student and site supervisor

 - Collect employer’s final evaluation and send to the faculty sponsor